 Some directories are needed from the original game to make it work at all.
 The X-COM version is either 1.4 (=DOS), or the Collectors-Edition (=Windows).
 If somebody doesn't have the game, you can still buy it today via Steam, or you can google it (if you lost your installation disks...)
 There are at least some abandon ware pages that offer it.
 So it's advisable to search for the Collectors Edition right away, because you don't always know which version of the DOS versions you really received.
-You need the directories:
+For X-COM 1 you need the following directories:

 - GEODATA,

 - GEOGRAPH,

 - MAPS,

 - ROUTES,

 - SOUND,

 - TERRAIN,

 - UFOGRAPH,

 - UF0INTR0 and

-- UNITS
+- UNITS.